Wal-finate Side Effects

 Generic Name: chlorpheniramine

-Note: This document contains side effect information about chlorpheniramine.
-Some of the dosage forms listed on this page may not apply to the brand name Wal-finate.
+Note: This page contains side effects data for the generic drug chlorpheniramine.
+It is possible that some of the dosage forms included below may not apply to the brand name Wal-finate.

 For the Consumer